 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Hellenic College undergrads use financial aid to finance their education.
-In 2021, 58 of the 92 undergrads enrolled received financial aid.
-Hellenic College meets 90 percent of the demonstrated financial need for undergraduates.
+The majority of Hellenic College undergrads use financial aid to help pay for school.
+In 2022, 58 of the 46 undergrads enrolled received financial aid.
+Hellenic College meets 90% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $17,000 a year.
-Around 50 percent of Hellenic College undergrads take out student loans to cover any remaining costs.
+Around 50% of Hellenic College undergrads take out student loans to cover any remaining costs.
 Hellenic College graduates who have student loans graduate with an average of $57,983 of student loan debt.